NBA Trade Rumors: Carmelo Anthony In Three-Way Swap, Plus Rajon Rondo To Knicks?

 The Knicks, who are just 17-21 and out of the NBA playoffs in eleventh place in the Eastern Conference, could certainly use the help that Rondo would immediately bring to the table.

-The often at-conflict Rondo, meanwhile, would likely benefit from a new start on another major-market NBA franchise.
+The often at conflict Rondo, meanwhile, would likely benefit from a new start on another major-market NBA franchise.

-Rondo was suspended by the Bulls in December for “conduct detrimental to the team,” and has remained often at-conflict with members of Bulls’ management since that time.
+Rondo was suspended by the Bulls in December for “conduct detrimental to the team” and has remained in conflict with members of Bulls’ management since that time.
 Rajon entered 2017 with a nasty five-game “DNP – Coach’s Decision” tag in which he was designated to not play a single minute with the team.

 Ironically enough, as SB Nation noted, Rondo even sat for a recent promotional home game that the Chicago Bulls called “Rajon Rondo Bobblehead Night.”